-I could write this article the usual way -- by showing you how to turn your thousands into millions through investments in solid, growing, well-known companies.
+I could write this article the usual way -- by showing you how to turn your thousands into millions through investments in solid, well-known companies.
 ExxonMobil

 A fine balance